pcbrendel/pcbrendel.github.io/_posts/2016-11-29-acquiring-ncas-baseball-r.md

 I thought it would be helpful to walk through how I built that file and then show how to use the ncaa_scrape function to start acquiring actual statistics.

-You can read the rest at [here](http://www.hardballtimes.com/research-notebook-acquiring-baseball-stats-from-the-ncaa-with-r/).
+You can read the rest at [The Hardball Times](http://www.hardballtimes.com/research-notebook-acquiring-baseball-stats-from-the-ncaa-with-r/).